 The company needed more engineers to support its customers, mainly in Taiwan, and therefore recruited more engineers from a recruitment center in India.
 Indian engineers, as opposed to Israelis, were willing to spend months on customer sites without going home.

-My first meetings with Indians, naturally, were meetings with people from my field of work, engineers and managers, and some of them very senior.
+Naturally, my first meetings with Indians were meetings with people from my work, engineers, and managers, and some of them very senior.
 My personal acquaintance was with the engineers.
 I did not know the senior managers personally, but the impression was that they were similar to American managers.
 It was an indirect and superficial impression.

-In addition, I lived in California for a few months where I met other Indians from the semiconductor industry and doctors at one of the hospitals in the bay area.
+Also, I lived in California for a few months, where I met other Indians from the semiconductor industry and doctors at one of the hospitals in the bay area.

 After years of meetings with Indians, I visited India for the first time in Mumbai for business purposes.
 After that, I had a few more business trips and then a big trip to Himachal Pradesh with my family.

-I think I have a very good perspective to answer the question: What is the general perception about India and Indians, before and after people visit in India?
+I think I have an excellent perspective to answer the question: What is India and Indians’ general perception before and after people visit India?

 Before visiting India